takenet/blip-chat-ios/README.md

 ### Setting your SDK

 After including sdk reference on your project you need to get your api key on [BLiP portal][3].
 Go to the left menu and access `Publications > Blip Chat`.
+You will also need to add your iOS App Id on the `Domains` section, in order to enable your chatbot in your app.

 To use location cards set up the Usage Description Key for Location Service on **info.plist** file.
 Use the key *Privacy - Location When In Use Usage Description* and set a message to ask for user's permission to use location.